-- Overall trajectory.
-One in four local governments expect to increase spending next year on citizen communications and engagement, making it the functional area most likely to see a spending increase. - Findings by population size.
-Population size is the key factor: localities with fewer than 10,000 residents are much more likely to increase spending than larger localities. - 3.
+- 1. Overall trajectory.
+One in three local governments expect to increase spending next year on health services, making it the program area most likely to see a spending increase. - 2.
+Findings by population size.
+Population size is the key factor: the smaller the locality, the more likely it is to increase spending on health services in the next year. - 3.
 Findings by government type.
-Municipal and township governments are substantially more likely than county governments to increase spending on citizen communications and engagement. - 4.
+Municipal and township governments are more likely than county governments to increase spending on health services. - 4.
 Findings by region.
-Local governments in the South are the most likely to increase spending on citizen communications and engagement. - Findings by COVID-19 incidence.
-On balance, COVID-19 disease incidence does not appear to be an important predictor of spending changes on citizen communications and engagement. - 6.
+Local governments in the Northeast are the most likely to increase spending on health services, while those in the South are the least likely. - 5.
+Findings by COVID-19 incidence.
+Localities with higher degrees of COVID-19 disease incidence are more likely to increase spending on health services than localities with a lower disease incidence. - 6.
 Findings by political leaning.
-Spending on citizen communications and engagement is more likely to increase in Democrat-leaning localities than in Republican-leaning localities.
+Spending on health services is more likely to increase in Democrat-leaning localities than in Republican-leaning localities.

-I. Overall Spending Trajectories on Citizen Communications and Engagement
+I. Overall Spending Trajectories on Health Services